 - Breathes rapidly or is short of breath

-Call your doctor if you develop:
+Call your provider if these symptoms develop:

 - Rapid or irregular heartbeat